 Sylvia Inks: So I definitely encourage people to have multiple streams of income and products, as you know, maybe not as easy to short as quickly if it's a physical product.
 But there are other products that are that don't require a lot of lead time like online courses.

-I think, you know, putting together an online course could be great to get your expertise out there.
-And it really just requires you to have, you know, Internet connection, your laptop and maybe a good microphone that really people are looking for those experts to kind of coach them or walk them through how to gain certain skills.
+I think putting together an online course could be great to get your expertise out there.
+It really just requires you to have [an] Internet connection, your laptop and maybe a good microphone.
+People are looking for those experts to kind of coach them or walk them through how to gain certain skills.

 Elle Martinez: Yeah, absolutely.
-And I think you bring up some really good points.
-And I'm just thinking, you know, this business.
-They work within homes and everything connecting with the clients.
+I think you bring up some really good points.
+I'm just thinking this business, they work within homes and everything connecting with the clients.

 You really have let them know, especially important if you haven't already.
 Is getting your email list a way to communicate?
 Let them know.

 So we can't provide the service now.
 But let me show you what you can do in the meantime to maintain this.
 You know, build that relationship.